-- If the NegotiateContextList contains more than one SMB2_PREAUTH_INTEGRITY_CAPABILITIES negotiate context, the server MUST fail the negotiate request with STATUS_INVALID_PARAMETER. - If the NegotiateContextList contains more than one SMB2_ENCRYPTION_CAPABILITIES negotiate context, the server MUST fail the negotiate request with STATUS_INVALID_PARAMETER. - If the NegotiateContextList contains more than one SMB2_COMPRESSION_CAPABILITIES negotiate context, the server MUST fail the negotiate request with STATUS_INVALID_PARAMETER. - Processing the SMB2_PREAUTH_INTEGRITY_CAPABILITIES negotiate context: - If the DataLength of the negotiate context is less than the size of SMB2_PREAUTH_INTEGRITY_CAPABILITIES structure, the server MUST fail the negotiate request with STATUS INVALID PARAMETER. - If the SMB2_PREAUTH_INTEGRITY_CAPABILITIES HashAlgorithms array does not contain any hash algorithms that the server supports, the server MUST fail the negotiate request with STATUS_SMB_NO_PREAUTH_INTEGRITY_HASH_OVERLAP (0xC05D0000). - The server MUST set Connection.PreauthIntegrityHashId to one of the hash algorithms in the client's SMB2_PREAUTH_INTEGRITY_CAPABILITIES HashAlgorithms array.
-When more than one hash algorithm is supported by the server, the policy for selecting a hash algorithm from the set of hash algorithms that the client and server support is implementationdependent. - The server MUST initialize Connection.PreauthIntegrityHashValue with zero. - The server MUST generate a hash using the Connection.PreauthIntegrityHashId algorithm on the string constructed by concatenating Connection.PreauthIntegrityHashValue and the negotiate request message, including all bytes from the request's SMB2 header to the last byte received from the network.
-The server MUST set Connection.PreauthIntegrityHashValue to the hash value generated above. - Processing the SMB2 ENCRYPTION CAPABILITIES negotiate context:
+- If the NegotiateContextList contains more than does not contain exactly one SMB2_PREAUTH_INTEGRITY_CAPABILITIES negotiate context, the server MUST fail the negotiate request with STATUS_INVALID_PARAMETER. - If the NegotiateContextList contains more than one SMB2_ENCRYPTION_CAPABILITIES negotiate context, the server MUST fail the negotiate request with STATUS_INVALID_PARAMETER. - If the NegotiateContextList contains more than one SMB2_COMPRESSION_CAPABILITIES negotiate context, the server MUST fail the negotiate request with STATUS_INVALID_PARAMETER. - For each context in the received NegotiateContextList, if the context is SMB2 NETNAME NEGOTIATE CONTEXT ID or any negotiate context other than SMB2 PREAUTH INTEGRITY CAPABILITIES, SMB2 COMPRESSION CAPABILITIES, and SMB2 ENCRYPTION CAPABILITIES negotiate context, the server MUST ignore the negotiate context. - Processing the SMB2_PREAUTH_INTEGRITY_CAPABILITIES negotiate context: - If the DataLength of the negotiate context is less than the size of SMB2_PREAUTH_INTEGRITY_CAPABILITIES structure, the server MUST fail the negotiate request with STATUS_INVALID_PARAMETER. - If the SMB2_PREAUTH_INTEGRITY_CAPABILITIES HashAlgorithms array does not contain any hash algorithms that the server supports, the server MUST fail the negotiate request with STATUS_SMB_NO_PREAUTH_INTEGRITY_HASH_OVERLAP (0xC05D0000). - The server MUST set Connection.PreauthIntegrityHashId to one of the hash algorithms in the client's SMB2_PREAUTH_INTEGRITY_CAPABILITIES HashAlgorithms array.
+When more than one hash algorithm is supported by the server, the policy for selecting a hash algorithm from the set of hash algorithms that the client and server support is implementationdependent. - The server MUST initialize Connection.PreauthIntegrityHashValue with zero.

-- If the DataLength of the negotiate context is less than the size of the SMB2_ENCRYPTION_CAPABILITIES structure, the server MUST fail the negotiate request with STATUS INVALID PARAMETER. - The server MUST set Connection.CipherId to one of the ciphers in the client's SMB2_ENCRYPTION_CAPABILITIES Ciphers array in an implementation-specific manner.
-If the client and server have no common cipher, the server MUST set Connection.CipherId to 0. - Processing the SMB2_COMPRESSION_CAPABILITIES negotiate context: - If IsCompressionSupported is FALSE, the server MUST ignore the context. - The server MUST fail the negotiate request with STATUS_INVALID_PARAMETER if any of the following conditions are satisfied. - If the DataLength of the negotiate context is less than the size of the SMB2_COMPRESSION_CAPABILITIES structure. - If CompressionAlgorithmCount is equal to zero. - If CompressionAlgorithm received in the request is "NONE". - The server SHOULD <234> set Connection.CompressionIds to all the algorithms in the CompressionAlgorithms field, in the order they are received.
+- The server MUST generate a hash using the Connection.PreauthIntegrityHashId algorithm on the string constructed by concatenating Connection.PreauthIntegrityHashValue and the negotiate request message, including all bytes from the request's SMB2 header to the last byte received from the network.
+The server MUST set Connection.PreauthIntegrityHashValue to the hash value generated above. - Processing the SMB2 ENCRYPTION CAPABILITIES negotiate context: - If the DataLength of the negotiate context is less than the size of the SMB2_ENCRYPTION_CAPABILITIES structure, the server MUST fail the negotiate request with STATUS_INVALID_PARAMETER. - The server MUST set Connection.CipherId to one of the ciphers in the client's SMB2_ENCRYPTION_CAPABILITIES Ciphers array in an implementation-specific manner.
+If the client and server have no common cipher, the server MUST set Connection.CipherId to 0. - Processing the SMB2_COMPRESSION_CAPABILITIES negotiate context: - If IsCompressionSupported is FALSE, the server MUST ignore the context. - The server MUST fail the negotiate request with STATUS_INVALID_PARAMETER if any of the following conditions are satisfied. - If the DataLength of the negotiate context is less than the size of the SMB2_COMPRESSION_CAPABILITIES structure. - If CompressionAlgorithmCount is equal to zero.

+If CompressionAlgorithm received in the request is "NONE".

+The server SHOULD<234> set Connection.CompressionIds to all the supported compression algorithms common to both client and server in the CompressionAlgorithms field, in the order they are received.
 If the server does not support any of the algorithms provided by the client, Connection.CompressionIds MUST be set to an empty list.

-The server MUST then construct an SMB2 NEGOTIATE Response, as specified in section 2.2.4, with the following specific values, and return STATUS_SUCCESS to the client.
+The server MUST then construct an SMB2 NEGOTIATE Response, as specified in section 2.2.4, with the following specific values, and return STATUS SUCCESS to the client.